Unseen Things are Still There: Alexandra Antoine, JB Daniel, Kate Ingold, Esau McGhee, and Elsa Muñoz | February 27 - April 9, 2022

 Read the Exhibition Review by Kerry Cardoza of Newcity

-The Riverside Arts Center is pleased to announce the upcoming opening of Unseen Things are Still There, a group exhibition featuring the art of Alexandra Antoine, JB Daniel, Kate Ingold, Esau McGhee, and Elsa Muñoz.
-Curated by Interim Gallery Director, Joanne Aono, the exhibtion will be featured in the Freeark Gallery and Sculpture Garden.
+The Riverside Arts Center is pleased to announce the opening of Unseen Things are Still There, a group exhibition featuring the art of Alexandra Antoine, JB Daniel, Kate Ingold, Esau McGhee, and Elsa Muñoz.
+Curated by Interim Gallery Director, Joanne Aono, the exhibtion will be featured in the Freeark Gallery and the Sculpture Garden.

 STARS AND DANDELIONS